Variant Effect Predictor Other information

 Using BAM-edited transcripts causes VEP to change how alleles are interpreted from input variants.
 Input variants are typically encoded in VCFs that are called using the reference genome.
 This means that the alternate (ALT) allele as given in the VCF may correspond to the reference allele as found in the corrected RefSeq transcript model.
 VEP will account for this, using the corrected reference allele (by enabling --use_transcript_ref) when calculating consequences, and the GIVEN_REF and USED_REF fields in the VEP output indicate any change made.
 If the reference allele derived from the transcript matches any given alternate (ALT) allele, then no consequence data will be produced for this allele as it will be considered non-variant.
 Note that this process may also clash with any interpretation from using --check_ref, so it is recommended to avoid using this flag.

 VEP can also side-load BAM files at runtime to correct transcript models on-the-fly; this may be used, for example, with pre-release 90 cache file or a RefSeq GFF files.

 BAM files are available from NCBI:

 Existing or colocated variants

-VEP can use the --check_existing flag to identify known variants colocated with user input.
+Use the --check_existing flag to identify known variants colocated with input variant.
 VEP's known variant cache is derived from Ensembl's variation database and contains variants from dbSNP and other sources.

-VEP by default uses a normalisation-based allele matching algorithm to identify known variants that match user input.
+VEP by default uses a normalisation-based allele matching algorithm to identify known variants that match input variants.
 Since both input and known variants may have multiple alternate (ALT) or variant alleles, each pair of reference (REF) and ALT alleles are normalised and compared independently to arrive at potential matches.
 VCF permits multiple allele types to be encoded on the same line, while dbSNP assigns separate rsID identifiers to different allele types at the same locus.
 This means different alleles from the same input variant may be assigned different known variant identifiers.

 Illustration of VEP's allele matching algorithm resolving one VCF line with multiple ALTs to three different variant types and coordinates